-In order to manage the significant risks to which it is or could be exposed, the Bank has set up a risk management system that reflects the characteristics, size and complexity of its operations.
+In order to manage the significant risks to which it is or could be exposed, the Group has set up a risk management system that is in line with the characteristics, dimensions and complexities of the Group's operations.

-The Bank's Risk Management System operates by constantly ensuring that it has sufficient capital adequacy with respect to its business.
+The Group's Risk Management System operates by constantly ensuring that it has sufficient capital adequacy with respect to its business.

-As part of the risk management system, the Bank carries out the following activities:
+As part of the risk management system, the Group carries out the following activities:

 - identification of risks;

 - measuring and assessing risks;

 - defining and checking risk mitigation systems;

-- · monitoring and reporting risks.
+- monitoring and reporting risks.

-The Risk Management Committee, whose mission is to support the CEO in defining strategies, risk policies and yield targets, allows the Bank to monitor, on a continuous basis, the relevant risks and any new risks, even if they are only potential risks, resulting from changes in the working environment or the planned Bank and Group operations.
+The Risk Management Committee, whose mission is to support the CEO in defining strategies, risk policies and profitability targets, allows the Group to monitor, on a continuous basis, the relevant risks and any new risks, even if they are only potential risks, resulting from changes in the working environment or the planned Group operations.

-When identifying the relevant risks, the Bank primarily refers to those indicated in the current Prudential Supervisory provisions.
+When identifying the relevant risks, the Group primarily refers to those indicated in the current Prudential Supervisory provisions.

-The methods used by the Bank to measure, assess and combine risks are approved by the Parent Company's Board of Directors, upon proposal of the Risk Division subject to approval by the Risk Management Committee.
+The methods used by the Group to measure, assess and aggregate risks are approved by the Parent Company's Board of Directors, upon the proposal of the Risk Department, subject to approval by the Risk Management Committee.

-In order to measure the "Pillar I and Pillar II" risks, the Bank has adopted standard methods to calculate the capital requirements for Prudential Regulatory purposes.
-If there are no such indications, standard market practices by operators that work at a level of complexity and operation that is comparable to the Bank are assessed.
+In order to measure first and second pillar risks (Pillar I and Pillar II), the Group has adopted standard methods to calculate the capital requirements for Prudential Supervisory purposes.
+If there are no such indications, standard market practices by operators that work at a level of complexity and operation that is comparable to the Group are assessed.

 With reference to the Regulatory Capital, the Bank implemented a number of different actions to strengthen its capital base in 2012.
-Specifically, this involved a capital increase (by 31 December this manoeuvre had not been formally completed, but had generated increased reserves of Euro 4,914,869); the issue of a non-innovative capital Tier 1 instrument for Euro 5,000,000 million, that is fully calculable (Basel 3 compliant); the swap of a subordinate Tier 2 loan of Euro 10,000,000 with a new loan that can be accounted for entirely in the Regulatory Capital.
-These operations meant that the Bank could record a Regulatory Capital of Euro 29.7 million on the reference date compared with Euro 12 million at the end of 2011.
+Specifically, this involved a capital increase (by 31 December this manoeuvre had not been formally completed, but had generated increased reserves of Euro 4,914,869); the issue of a non-innovative capital Tier 1 instrument for Euro 5,000,000 million, that is fully calculable (Basel 3 compliant), the swap of a subordinate Tier 2 loan of Euro 10,000,000 with a new loan that can be accounted for entirely in the Regulatory Capital.
+These operations meant that the Group could record a Regulatory Capital of Euro 28.5 million on the reference date compared with Euro 7.9 million at the end of 2011.

-With reference to the "New rules on the functioning of the internal controls system", the Bank set up the "Control Functions Working Group" in the second half of 2012.
+With reference to the "New rules on the functioning of the internal controls system", the Group set up the "Control Functions Working Group" in the second half of 2012.
 The Working Group was made up of second level (Risks and Compliance Division) and third level (Internal Audit) control departments.
 The objective of the Working Group was to promote interaction between the control departments in the exercise of their policy, implementation, checking and assessment duties between company bodies and the other committees.
 In the first few months of 2013, the Control Departments' Working Group set up a Risk Self Assessment (RSA) project in order to improve the identification and assessment of all the risks relating to individual company processes, allowing the Bank to implement corrective actions that can reduce any risks detected.